holyspiritomb/autpunk.space/src/unsorted-fragments/index.md

 ---
-outline: deep
 title: Unsorted Fragments
-prev: false
-next: false
 lastUpdated: true
+layout: doc
+prev: true
+next: true
 ---
 # Unsorted Fragments

-This page is for unsorted, largely unpolished prose fragments that I've made on various topics, organized only by year.
+This place is for unsorted, largely unpolished prose fragments that I've made on various topics, organized only by year.
 Titles are what I named the files in my text editor at the time, or the date it was last edited before I put it here.

 ::: warning
 I will do my best to affix content warnings and labels of "No Content Warnings Apply."
 As a multiply disabled autistic person with executive dysfunction, however, I might forget to put warnings on occasion.